The National Football Museum uses the power of football to support wellbeing in older people.

-By bringing people together to share their memories and stories around the beautiful game, we aim to capture vital moments in history – and, most importantly, improve the lives of older visitors.
+By bringing people together to share their memories and stories around the beautiful game, we aim to capture vital moments in history and use football to connect people.

-The legacy of 1966 continues through our Sporting Memories group, which allows attendees to chat, reminisce and swap stories about all things football, be it about their first visit to a football ground, the contrasting styles of boots and shirts, or the great teams and players of their eras.
+The Museum runs a Sporting Memories group every fortnight.
+Members can chat, reminisce and swap stories about all things football, be it about their first visit to a football ground, the contrasting styles of boots and shirts, or the great teams and players of their eras.
 This session free to all older people and is a great way to meet other older fans over a brew and a biscuit.

-The museum offers tailored memory tours of our Level 1 space, exploring our prized collections through conversation, storytelling and object handling.
+The museum also runs memory tours of our Level 1 space, exploring our prized collections through conversation, storytelling and object handling.
 We have also worked with external partners, such as Manchester FA, to encourage social, stimulating activities such as walking football.

 For further information please contact: